wohaco/despace/venera_15_16.md

 <p style="page-break-after:always"> </p>

 ## Mission
-Most of the goals set for the Venera Lander series were achieved, so two new space stations equipped with large radar antennas were sent to Venus in 1983 to map the planet's surface in the radio wave range.
+Most of the goals set for the Venera Lander series were achieved, so two new space stations equipped with large radar antennas were sent to Venus in 1983 to map the planet’s surface in the radio wave range.

-Venera 15 was launched on June 2, 1983 at 02:38:39 UTC and reached Venus' orbit on October 10, 1983.
+Venera 15 was launched on June 2, 1983 at 02:38:39 UTC and reached Venus’ orbit on October 10, 1983.

 Venera 16 was launched on June 7, 1983 at 02: 32: 00 UTC and reached Venus orbit on October 11, 1983.